jlmelville/uwot/docs/umap-examples.md

 For t-SNE, I also employ the following non-defaults:

 * `perplexity = 15`, which is closer to the neighborhood size used by UMAP
-* for large datasets, `initial_dims = 100`, rather than the usual `50` just to
-ensure there is no distortion from the initial PCA.
+* as mentioned in the UMAP settings section, for large datasets, `initial_dims = 100`, which applies PCA to the input, keeping the first 100 components, rather than the usual `50` to minmize distortion from the initial PCA.
 * As `uwot` also makes use of `irlba`, there is no reason not to use `partial_pca`.